OpenSourceEconomics/skillmodels/docs/source/basic_usage.rst

     mod = SkillModel(model_dict, dataset, estimator)

 * model_dict is the actual model dictionary (usually loaded from a json file)
 * dataset is a pandas dataframe in long format.
-It has to contain a variable named 'period' that indicates the period starting with 0 and incrementing in steps of 1.
+It has to contain columns that identify the period and individual.
+The names of these columns are indicated as 'period_identifier' and 'person_identifier' in the general section of the model dictionary.
+The default values are 'period' and 'id'.
-* estimator is a string that can take the values 'wa' (Wiswall Agostinelli Estimator and 'chs' (Cunha, Heckman, Schennach estimator).
+* estimator is a string that can take the values 'wa' (Wiswall Agostinelli Estimator) and 'chs' (Cunha, Heckman, Schennach estimator).

 ..
 Note:: Currently only the CHS estimator is implemented.